appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

   - We will use the default VPC.
   - Allow HTTP and HTTPS traffic from the internet.
+    - This is required for accessing to the Appcircle dashboard.
   - You can restrict the SSH request by specifying the source IP addresses.
+    - SSH is also required to access to the server.

-- For PoC, you can select 100GB for PoC setup.
+- For storage, you can select 100GB for a PoC setup.

   - You can see the recommended storage sizes in the [Hardware Requirements](../docker.md#hardware-requirements) section.